MSc Research: Robot Learning (in progress)

 Abstract

-By grounding AR interaction design in human-centered metrics and adaptive decision making, this research aims to support safer and more trustworthy integration of AR into autonomous systems.
-The outcomes are relevant to HCI, AR, human–robot interaction, and safety-critical system design, and are intended to contribute to top-tier venues such as CHI.
+By grounding policy learning in measurable data efficiency and sim-to-real transfer, this research aims to support faster and more trustworthy deployment of autonomous robots into real-world settings.
+The outcomes are relevant to robot learning, embodied AI, and human–robot interaction, and are intended to contribute to venues such as CoRL, RSS, and ICRA.